Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 It’s mild enough to use every day because it won’t dry out the skin or hair.
 It is also tear-free, so won’t irritate your toddler while washing.

-The active ingredients include aloe, calendula, and chamomile.
+The active natural ingredients include aloe, organic calendula, and chamomile.

 Vanicream, also known as Free & Clear, makes this body wash for anyone of any age with sensitive skin.